Achiever460/Book-recommender-system/README.md

 # Book-recommender-system
-A website that recommends book with their ratings.
+A website that recommends book according to their ratings.